chilcano/service-mesh-workshop/labs/00-k8s/kubeadm/infra/virtualbox/README.md

-# Creating a Kubernetes Cluster with 'kubeadm'
+# Creating a Kubernetes Cluster with 'kubeadm' and Vagrant

 These Ansible Playbooks can be used for creating a Kubernetes Cluster on any Virtualization Provider (Vagrant/VirtualBox, VMWare vSphere, KVM, etc.) by following the 'kubeadm' approach (https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm).